False discovery rate: False coverage rate

 The false coverage rate (FCR) is, in a sense, the FDR analog to the confidence interval.
 FCR indicates the average rate of false coverage, namely, not covering the true parameters, among the selected intervals.
 The FCR gives a simultaneous coverage at a $1-\alpha$ level for all of the parameters considered in the problem.
-Intervals with simultaneous coverage probability 1−q can control the FCR to be bounded by q.
-There are many FCR procedures such as: Bonferroni-Selected–Bonferroni-Adjusted, Adjusted BH-Selected CIs (Benjamini and Yekutieli (2005)), Bayes FCR (Yekutieli (2008)), and other Bayes methods.
+Intervals with simultaneous coverage probability 1 − q can control the FCR to be bounded by q.
+There are many FCR procedures such as: Bonferroni-Selected–Bonferroni-Adjusted, Adjusted BH-Selected CIs (Benjamini and Yekutieli (2005)), Bayes FCR (Zhao and Hwang (2012)), and other Bayes methods.

 Bayesian approaches

 Connections have been made between the FDR and Bayesian approaches (including empirical Bayes methods), thresholding wavelets coefficients and model selection, and generalizing the confidence interval into the false coverage statement rate (FCR).

+Structural false discovery rate (sFDR)

+The structural false discovery rate (sFDR) is a generalization of the classical false discovery rate (FDR) introduced by D. Meskaldji and collaborators in 2018.

+The sFDR extends the FDR by replacing the linear denominator R in the expected ratio E[V/R] with a non-decreasing concave function s(R), yielding the criterion E[V/s(R)].
+This approach allows the control of false discoveries to adapt to the scale of testing, so that prudence increases faster than linearly as the number of rejections grows.

+When s(R) = R, the classical FDR is recovered, while specific choices of s(R) can interpolate between FDR control and family-wise error control (k-FWER).
+The sFDR provides a structural connection between classical, local, and generalized false discovery concepts, and has been extended to online and adaptive settings.